Revenge of the Musketeers (1994 film): Production

 The original director of the film was Riccardo Freda, but he was replaced by Bertrand Tavernier a few days after shooting started.
-Freda directed Il Figlio de D'Artagnan in 1949 and was not pleased with the result.
+Freda directed Il Figlio de D'Artagnan (The Gay Swordsman) in 1949, and was not pleased with the result.
 Freda had given Bertrand Tavernier his first production assignments.
 Following the success of Cyrano de Bergerac in 1990, the Paris production house Ciby 2000 agreed to have Freda direct a film about D'Artagnan's daughter—a project that Freda and Eric Poindron conceived—with Tavernier serving as producer.
 Principal photography started in October 1993, and from the first days of shooting, the film ran into serious difficulty.
 Freda had little regard for actors, and Sophie Marceau soon became frustrated with the eighty-four year old director, threatening to leave the project if Freda was not replaced.
 Tavernier took over as director, causing some tension between himself and his former mentor.
 While Tavernier's films always utilized comedic elements, La Fille de D'Artagnan was his first and only straight comedy.

 Tavernier kept the film true to its genre, adding many of the expected components, including the innocent and rebellious heroine, scheming nobles, lengthy sword-fights, spectacular horseback escapes, and subplots involving romance and conspiracies.
 At several points throughout the film, the director adds good-natured parody to the mix, as when Aramis witnesses the cavaliers heroically leaping on horseback from the quay to the ship, wryly notes, "Heroic, but absurd ..."

 Revenge of the Musketeers was filmed on location at the Château de Biron in Biron, Dordogne in southwestern France, the Château de Maisons in Maisons-Laffitte in the northwestern suburbs of Paris, and in Portugal.
 Sophie Marceau did her own fencing on screen.